soveda/Wild_Pebble/README.md

 Used internally to:

-* trigger sample-and-hold noise updates
+* trigger the snare voice
-* create correlated rhythmic modulation
+* create correlated rhythmic variation

 ---